Terms and conditions of sale

 13.3.
 In the event of a complaint concerning a contract concluded online (if applicable), the Consumer may also contact the Online Dispute Resolution Platform developed at European level in order to attempt to resolve the dispute with MSE extra-judicially: https://webgate.ec.europa.eu/odr/main/index.cfm?event=main.home.chooseLanguage

 14.2.
-In the event of the application of article 14.1 or judicial termination of the contract, MSE is entitled to demand the return of goods already delivered but not paid for.
+In the event of application of Article 14.1 or judicial termination of the contract, MSE is entitled to demand the return of goods already delivered but not yet paid for.

 14.3.
 In the event of the application of article 14.1 or judicial termination of the contract, compensation for costs, interest and damages incurred shall be payable by the Customer to MSE.
-This indemnity consists, at MSE’s option, either of a flat-rate indemnity equal to 25% of the amount of outstanding orders when the contract is terminated, or of an indemnity equivalent to the cost of repairing all the damage suffered by MSE.
+This compensation shall consist, at MSE’s discretion, either of a lump-sum indemnity equal to 25% of the amount of ongoing orders when the contract ended, or an indemnity equivalent to the cost of repairing all damages suffered by MSE.

 14.4.
-The Customer authorizes MSE to set off any sums already paid by the Customer against the compensation referred to in article 14.3.
+The Client authorizes MSE to offset sums already paid by the Client against the indemnities referred to in Article 14.3.

 14.5.
 If MSE terminates the contract in accordance with article 14.1, all of MSE’s claims against the Customer become immediately due and payable by operation of law.

 15.1.
 Any clause derogating from or supplementing the present contract shall only be enforceable against MSE if confirmed in writing by MSE, and only for the contract for which it has been approved.
-For all other contracts, the present terms and conditions of sale shall apply.
+For other contracts, these terms of sale shall remain applicable.

 15.2.
 The nullity of one of the clauses of these general terms and conditions of sale, in particular in application of a law, a regulation, or following a court decision which has become res judicata, shall not entail the nullity of the other clauses, which shall retain their full effect and scope.